16 Types of Light Bulbs to Brighten Your Space in Style

 Light-Emitting Diodes (LED)

 LEDs are everywhere, these days—from your torch to your vehicle to even your Christmas serial set.
+These are by far the most advanced and best bulbs out there that we should all slowly migrate over to.

-The new kids on the block are popular for a reason—they’re the most energy-efficient bulbs available, giving off surprisingly bright light on very little energy.
+The new kids on the block are popular for a reason—they’re the most energy-efficient light bulbs available, giving off surprisingly bright light on very little energy.
 These bulbs also come mercury-free, nor do they emit heat.

 LEDs are great for task lighting, providing superb directional lighting.
 Some users may find the price tag a little steep but the low cost of running more than makes up for it.
 LEDs are also hard to break and won’t be starting any fires easily.